 GENEVA, OH, November 4, 2019

-See the full-size chart below for maximum uncertainties with TEGAM thermocouple calibrators
+See the full-size chart above for maximum uncertainties with TEGAM thermocouple calibrators

 Have you ever tried to determine what the accuracy of a thermocouple calibrator is in degrees?
 Accuracy specifications are typically given as a percent of a reading ± a small Voltage; not in degrees.
 To help TEGAM users, we developed this table below to convert the 940 Series Thermocouple Calibrators' specifications into degrees.
 We used the maximum error for each 100°C increment of the thermocouple’s range so that you can easily see what the accuracy is IN degrees, within the temperature range that is important for your application.
 These tables are based on k=2 uncertainty so you can be confident that the 940 Series thermocouple calibrators will meet or exceed these accuracies.
 Whether you are measuring sub-zero or 2000°C, you can thus find what the maximum uncertainty (accuracy) is in the region you are validating or calibrating.